jbenden/vscode-c-cpp-flylint/README.md

 PC-lint and PC-lint Plus are commercial software; however, they may be obtained from the URL mentioned elsewhere in this documentation.

+## Usage

+Once all requirements are met, the extension may be installed through one of the online Marketplaces; such as VSCode Marketplace or Open-VSX.

+After the extension is installed, then one must decide on how to best implement the necessary configuration changes to best met their project and/or environment needs.
+An example would be whether Cppformat is configured globally for all projects, configured for a whole workspace, or just configured for a specific project.

+Once an above choice is made, then open the appropriate configuration window.
+See VSCode documentation for help on accessing user, workspace, and project configuration windows.

+It is then recommended to narrow in to the extension's configuration;
+to view, and decide upon each and every setting.

+> It is a huge help if the linters being configured are in working
+> order on the command-line, prior to an attempt at fully configuring
+> the extension within VSCode.

 ## Security